Alkimik9000/api-start-express-ts/README.md

 ### 🧪 Testing ###

-Run the tests using Jest:
+Run in the terminal the test using Jest:

      npm test